altaafkhan/py4e/README.md

 # Python for Everybody Specialisation
-Course offered by University of Michigan through [Coursera](https://www.coursera.org/specializations/python).
+Specialisation offered by University of Michigan through [Coursera](https://www.coursera.org/specializations/python).
 The Spcialisation is made up of four courses and a capstone project:
 - [Course 1: Programming for Everybody (Getting Started with Python)](./c1)
 - [Course 2: Python Data Structures](./c2)
 - [Course 3: Using Python to Access Web Data](./c3)
 - Course 4: Using Database with Python
-- Course 5: Capstone: Retrieving, Processing and Visualising Data with Python
+- Capstone Project: Retrieving, Processing and Visualising Data with Python

 This repository contains practice code from lectures, exercises and assignments.